sajidrec/flutter_quiz_app_testline/README.md

 ## Project Overview

 This Flutter-based quiz application features gamification elements to enhance user engagement.
-Users can start a quiz, answer multiple-choice questions, and view a summary of their results, including total points scored.
+Users can start a quiz, answer questions, and view a summary of their results, including total points scored.
 The application fetches quiz data from an API endpoint and ensures responsiveness across various devices and orientations.